harjitsingh2/FairBnB/README.md

 # Fairbnb

 Welcome to **Fairbnb**.
 Are you tired of high priced rentals and high fees?
 Then you’ve come to the right place.
-Fairbnb is an online marketplace where users can find fair and reasonably priced rentals for their short and long-term needs.
+Fairbnb is an online marketplace where users can find fair and reasonably priced rentals with no hidden fees.
 That way you can travel more and live your life to its fullest.
-Make an account, login, and start exploring the thousands of fair and reasonably priced listings at Fairbnb.
+Make an account, login, and start exploring dazzling listings at Fairbnb.

 [Fairbnb's Live Website](https://fairbnb-jcgn.onrender.com/)